amargiovanni/typography-theme-wordpress/README.md

 ### Colors

-The theme uses a minimal color palette based on Tailwind's gray scale.
-You can customize colors in your child theme or by modifying the Tailwind configuration.
+The theme uses a minimal color palette based on Tailwind's gray scale with automatic dark mode support.
+Colors adapt based on the user's system preferences or manual selection.

+### Dark Mode

+The theme includes automatic dark mode detection and a manual toggle button:

+- **Automatic Detection**: Follows system preferences using `prefers-color-scheme`
+- **Manual Toggle**: Floating button in the bottom-right corner to switch themes
+- **Persistent Choice**: User preference is saved in localStorage
+- **Smooth Transitions**: All color changes include smooth CSS transitions

+To customize dark mode colors, edit the CSS custom properties in `src/css/style.css`.

 ### Spacing